sudo-boo/asc0/README.md

 # asc0

-This project is just to pass time in Winters...
+This project is just to pass the time in Winters...
 I'm doing this project just because I can...

 Reverse Engineering ASC is not a horrendous task.
-Also, ASC, being old as f***, doesn't have any firewall or rate limiter, except for the SSO landing page, which asks for non-IITB network users.
+Also, ASC being old as f*** doesn't have any firewall or rate limiter, except for the SSO landing page, which asks for non-IITB network users.

 ## Setup